programminghistorian/jekyll/lessons/cleaning-data-with-openrefine.md

 open.

 ![Powerhouse Museum Website][]

-Figure 1: Screenshot of a Sample Object on the Powerhouse Museum Website
+{% include figure.html src="../images/powerhouseScreenshot.png" caption="Figure 1: Screenshot of a Sample Object on the Powerhouse Museum Website" %}

 ### Get to know your data